Get road trip ready with this car safety checklist

 car driving on a coastal Australian road

-You’ve planned out your travel route, packed your bags, loaded the car, and are off on that long-awaited road trip.
+You’ve planned your travel route, packed your bags, loaded the car, and are about to embark on that long-awaited road trip.
 But are you fully prepared from a vehicle safety perspective?

 RACV Training Manager for Auto Services Peter Smith says you can never be too careful when it comes to vehicle safety, especially when embarking on a road trip.